Support Home Experiment Builder Experiment Tree Nodes

 Max Switches

-Type a number to specify the maximum number of times that the participant can switch between tasks.
+Enter the maximum number of times you want the participant to be able to switch between tasks.
+Leave blank for unlimited switches.

 Completion Criteria

-Select from the dropdown the criteria for completing the switching task:
+Select from the dropdown the criteria for completing the switching task.

 Total Time Limit